 - discrimination (unjustified differential treatment of a person or group of people) based age, ancestry, colour race, citizenship, ethnic origin, creed, disability, family status, marital status, gender identity, gender expression, receipt of public assistance, record of offences, sex and sexual orientation

 - any form of sexual violence inclusive of sexual assault, sexual harassment, stalking, indecent exposure, voyeurism or distribution of sexually explicit photographs

 If you experience or witness harassment, bullying, or other disrespectful behaviours:

 - If there’s an immediate threat to your safety, contact Campus Security at 250-807-8111.

-- Speak with a member of the Conference Organizing Committee: look for the green stripe on their name badge
+- Speak with any member of the Conference Organizing Committee or a Volunteer – look for these labels on their name badges:

 - Speak with someone at the Conference Registration Desk in the Commons Galleria.